 Flash Floods happen in the canyon every year.
 Multiple people have died in the canyon.
 The park’s rule is “Your safety is your responsibility.”
 If you have any concerns, check with the outfitters in town or with park rangers before you go.

-The park will sometimes put a sign at the beginning of the Riverside Walk, informing visitors that the Narrows are closed.
+The park will sometimes put a sign at the beginning of the Riverside Walk, informing visitors that The Narrows are closed.
 However, there will not be a ranger stopping people from hiking upstream.
 Exercise caution and play it safe.
-Don’t hike the Narrows if you’ve been warned against it.
+Don’t hike The Narrows if you’ve been warned against it.

 Zion National Park is often crowded with visitors!
 Because of its popularity, planning and navigating a trip to Zion National Park can be frustrating.
 The crowds and shuttle system can be confusing to navigate.